 If You Have Been Injured on the Job, We Can Help

-The lawyers of SJ Injury Attorneys can advocate for you if you have been injured on the job and your employer doesn't subscribe to Texas workers' compensation insurance.
+The personal injury lawyers of SJ Injury Attorneys in Pasadena, TX, can advocate for you if you have been injured on the job and your employer doesn't subscribe to Texas workers' compensation insurance.
 We can help you collect the documentation you may need to demonstrate the extent of your injuries and losses and see your case through to the end.

 If your employer is a non-subscriber, you should absolutely subscribe to the idea that an experienced personal injury attorney is your best option for getting the compensation you deserve.
-If you’ve been hurt on the job, contact us today.
+If you’ve been hurt on the job, contact our Pasadena personal injury lawyers today.